Frequently Asked Questions

 Can I make any media buys within the allocated budget?

-Any subscription services, new technology and media buys that are directly related to the launch of services developed in conjunction with the Tourism Busiuness must not exceed $1,000 inclusive of taxes.
+Any subscription services, new technology and media buys that are directly related to the launch of services developed in conjunction with the Tourism Business must not exceed $1,000 inclusive of taxes.
 This allocated amount will be deducted from the total $5,000 budget.

 Do provincial or municipal museums qualify for the Tourism Digital Assistance Program?